sc0h0/sc0h0.github.io/_posts/2024/2024-04-06-FB-marketplace-github-actions-chatgpt-api.md

 Then (shown in the second yellow diamond), the ChatGPT API is used to transform the listing title and description into a more structured format that can be used by Python.

-The ChatGPT prompt sent the API is shown below.
+The prompt sent to the ChatGPT API is shown below.
+It also defines how the API must return a response.

 {% highlight python %}
 prompt = f"""